kartonfarkas/api_docs/source/suite/emails/email_multilanguage.rst

 Finalizes A/B testing results of a successful email campaign.
 Email campaign must be finalized before the launch, then all contacts will receive it in their own language.

+.. note:: This endpoint will work only if this service is active for your account.

 Endpoint
 --------